andres-lowrie/human/parsers/README.md

 The actual string prepartion is done by preparing a template string (using go built in template syntax) using the component structs to make decisions in terms of what words to use and how to convert from numbers to words.
-This template string is then parsed for each component and then concated to the actual final string
+This template string is then parsed for each component and then concatenated into the actual final string

 Abstractly like this: